FIWARE/tutorials.NGSI-LD/docs/merge-patch.md

 In summary, both styles of **PATCH** operation have their place, but Merge **PATCH** is more focussed and is capable of using smaller payloads.
 Partial Update **PATCH** forces data to be more consistent through requiring the payload to be complete and removing second-level attributes which are omitted from the payload.
-This is also the case for the `/entityOperations/upsert` endpoint meaning that second-level _Property-of-a-Property_ meta data attributes must always be include in the payload if they do not want to be deleted.
+This is also the case for the `/entityOperations/upsert` endpoint meaning that second-level _Property-of-a-Property_ metadata attributes must always be include in the payload if they do not want to be deleted.
 Therefore _Properties_ within `/entityOperations/upsert` payload will usually also include `unitCode` and `observedAt` as well as an updated `value`.